axchristie/toolkit/README.md

 Your project site is now live.
 Congratulations!

-#Configuring your project site
+#Step Three: Configuring your project site

-##The basic layout of the repository
+##3.a) The basic layout of the repository

 Congratulations!
 You now have a socially editable repository that corresponds to an active website.
 Updates made to this repository will automatically update the website, allowing you to easily design and share web content with students, colleagues, and so on.
 You may socially author your repository with other users on GitHub.